 What are the symptoms of an STI?

 Many STIs may not cause any symptoms.
-Symptoms vary for each STI, but they include sores or blisters on or around the genital area or in the mouth, pain or burning during urination, unusual discharge from the penis or vagina, itching, swelling, or pain in or around the penis or vagina.
+Symptoms vary for each STI, but they include sores or blisters on or around the genital area or in the mouth, pain or burning during urination, unusual discharge (liquid) from the vagina or penis, itching, swelling, pain in or around the vagina or penis, pain in the pelvic area or abdomen (sometimes with fever and chills), or bleeding other than your menstrual period.
 If you have any of these symptoms, you could have an STI, but they might also not mean anything serious.
 Talk to your health care provider right away and get checked out to be safe.

 How are STIs spread?

 Many STIs are spread through contact with infected body fluids such as blood, vaginal fluids, or semen.
 They can also be spread through contact with infected skin or mucous membranes, such as sores in the mouth.
 You may be exposed to infected body fluids and skin through vaginal, anal or oral sex.
-Anal sex is very risky because it often causes bleeding.
+Anal sex can be riskier as it may cause bleeding which can increase your risk of getting an STI.
 Sharing needles or syringes for drug use, ear piercing, tattooing, etc. can also expose you to infected fluids.

 Most STIs are only spread through direct sexual contact with an infected person.
 However, pubic lice and scabies can be spread through close personal contact with an infected person, or with infested clothes, sheets, or towels.